 In a set of synthesis and perception experiments, Liberman et al. (1958) showed that delaying the onset of F1 relative to the burst and to F2 and F3 was a primary cue for the voiced/voiceless distinction (see also Darwin & Seton, 1983).
-Subsequent experiments in speech perception have shown that a rising periodic F1-transition (e.g., Liberman et al., 1961; Stevens & Klatt, 1974; Walsh et al., 1987) and a lower F1-onset frequency (e.g, Lisker, 1975; Revoile et al., 1982; Wolf, 1978) cue voiced stops and that there may be a trading relationship between VOT and F1-onset frequency (Summerfield & Haggard, 1977).
-Thus as in evident in comparing [k^h] with [g] in Fig. 7, both F2 and F3 converge back towards a common onset frequency near the burst, but the first part of these transitions are aperiodic in the voiceless stop.

-Also, although F1 rises in both cases, the rising part of the transition is aperiodic in $[k^h]$ resulting in a higher F1-onset frequency at the beginning of the voiced vowel.
+Subsequent experiments in speech perception have shown that a rising periodic F1-transition (e.g., Stevens & Klatt, 1974) and a lower F1-onset frequency (e.g, Lisker, 1975) cue voiced stops and that there may be a trading relationship between VOT and F1-onset frequency (Summerfield & Haggard, 1977).
+Thus as is evident in comparing [kh] with [g] in Figure 3.5, both F2 and F3 converge back towards a common onset frequency near the burst, but the first part of these transitions are aperiodic in the voiceless stop.
+Also, although F1 rises in both cases, the rising part of the transition is aperiodic in [kh] resulting in a higher F1-onset frequency at the beginning of the voiced vowel.

 In many languages, voiceless stops are produced with greater articulatory force and as a result the burst amplitude (Lisker & Abramson, 1964) and the rate at which the energy increases is sometimes greater in voiceless stops (Slis & Cohen, 1969).
 In various perception experiments, Repp (1979) showed that increasing the amplitude of aspiration relative to that of the following vowel led to greater voiceless stop percepts.
 The comparison of burst amplitude across stop voicing categories is one example in which first-differencing the signal can be important.
-When a signal is differenced, i.e. samples at time points n and n-1 are subtracted from each other, there is just under a 6 dB rise per octave or doubling of frequency in the spectrum, so that the energy at high frequencies is boosted (Chapter by Ellis, this volume).
-Given that at stop release there may well be greater energy in the upper part of the spectrum in voiceless stops, the effect of first-differencing is likely to magnify any energy differences across voiced and voiceless stops.
-In Fig. 16, the RMS-energy has been calculated in voiced and voiceless stops: in the left panels, there was no differencing of the sampled speech data whereas in the right panels, the speech waveform was first differenced before the RMS energy calculation was applied.
-As the boxplots show, there is only a negligible difference in burst amplitude across the voicing categories on the left; but with the application of first differencing, the rise in amplitude of the stop burst is much steeper and the difference in energy 10 ms before and after the release noticeably greater in the voiceless stop.
+When a signal is differenced, i.e., samples at time points n and n - 1 are subtracted from each other, there is just under a 6 dB rise per octave or doubling of frequency